cashubtc/nutshell/docs/specs/wip/4 - Minting tokens.md

 POST https://mint.host:3338/mint&payment_hash=67d1d9ea6ada225c115418671b64a
 ```

-With the data being of the form `MintRequest`:
+With the data being of the form `BlindedMessages`:

 ```json
 {